3 years full time, 4 years sandwich

 Being on the Fashion Promotion with Sandwich course is a fantastic eye opener to the world of fashion.
 Tutors are fantastic to communicate with should you seek advice or have a query.
 Not only do you explore areas such as PR, Promotion, Styling and more, but you have the opportunity of experiencing a year out to fulfil a placement of your choice.
 This is a fantastic opportunity to not only build up skills and experience, but to help consider which path you wish to take, career-wise.

-In your third year, you’ll get the chance to spend a minimum of 48 weeks putting theory into practice, working full-time on placement.
+In your third year/fourth year if on Foundation entry, you’ll get the chance to spend a minimum of 48 weeks putting theory into practice, working full-time on placement.
 Dedicated Placement staff will work with you to secure a minimum 48 week placement as well as monitor your experience.
 This includes specific preparation for Industry modules that are embedded into the course where you will cover the likes of interview techniques, job roles, CV writing as well as working on self-promotion and branding and how to develop an industry ready portfolio.
 Our priority is that you gain real value and insight from this time, and reflection, networking and taking advantage of all opportunities is widely encouraged.
 Positions you could find yourself filling include graphic designer, brand assistant, assistant to a stylist or visual merchandiser, marketing assistant, assistant to brand/account manager, through this work placed learning you’ll discover how to make a living from doing what you love.

 A range of guest speakers from across the creative industries visit us to deliver guest lectures - everyone from executives in multinationals like Nike, River Island and Boo Hoo to recent graduates starting to make a name for themselves.
 We regularly enter National and International competition briefs, as well as working on live project briefs with industry partners and there are opportunities for international collaboration.
 Many students have won prestigious national awards including Graduate Fashion Week’s Re-Style and London Photographic Awards, Creative and Strategic Marketing Awards and have appeared as finalists in the D&AD Photography Award and ID magazine’s Diversity Now!
 Competition.